shrapk2/poc-demo1/Process_Justification.md

 Above are my basic ethos into which platforms I'd chose, there are always external requirements that can drive the direction of the solution.

-For every solution, they must always within at least:
+For every solution, they must always conform to at a minimum:

 - Business requirements
 - Security requirements